 And if you are a mommy who likes her house spotless; the selling point is a cleaner meal time.
 While your creative little nibbler will still drool all over the place, the majority of your baby’s meal is going in his mouth.
 The remainder is left behind inside the baby food feeder for easy cleaning.

+But perhaps the greatest part is that a baby food feeder allows for hands-free feeding.
 No more pretending to be an airplane.
 No more trying to pry open your baby’s lips.
 No more having your baby flip his dish.

 You simply give your baby a food feeder and you will have a rare couple of moments to use both of your hands.
 Whether that’s taking a second to clean up the last mess your baby made or just opening a bottle of wine, this is something that all parents can appreciate.